platbr/transaction_retry/README.md

 ## Example

-The gem works automatically by rescuing ActiveRecord::TransactionIsolationConflict and retrying the transaction.
+The gem works automatically by rescuing PG::TRSerializationFailure and retrying the transaction.

 ## Installation